jjwithanr/obsidian_bible_study/docs/New Testament/James/James5.md

 #### v.13
 >Is any one of you in trouble?
 He should pray.
 Is anyone happy?
 Let him sing songs of praise.

+#### v.14
+>Is any one of you sick?
+He should call the elders of the church to pray over him and anoint him with oil in the name of the Lord.

 #### v.16
 >Therefore confess your sins to each other and pray for each other so that you may be healed.
 The prayer of a righteous person is powerful and effective.